 This Standard uses the Standard-specific term “Interchange Software” to mean:

-The single electronic confirmation tool identified by the Western Electricity Coordinating Council (WECC), or its successor, to be used by all Balancing Authorities throughout the Western Interconnection (WI), that serves as the primary means for confirmation and creation of the final record of Net Scheduled Interchange (NSI) and Net Actual Interchange (NAI), during all periods when the Interchange Software is available.
+The single electronic confirmation tool identified by the Western Electricity Coordinating Council (WECC), or its successor, to be used by all Balancing Authorities throughout the Western Interconnection (WI), that serves as the primary means for confirmation and creation of the final record of Scheduled Net Interchange (NIS) and Actual Net Interchange (NIA), during all periods when the Interchange Software is available.

 7.2.
 ATEC